From Germany to the UK.

-In 1847 Sir Charles Isham journeyed back from Germany, ever the eccentric Sir Charles returned with 21 smaller friends.
-These small figures were all the rage in Germany and had evolved from small wooden statues of figures that the Italians had called Gobbi two centuries earlier.
+In 1847 Sir Charles Isham journeyed back from Germany and returned with 21 smaller friends.
+These were small figures which themselves had evolved from what the Italians had called Gobbi.
 The garden gnome had arrived.

 It wasn’t until the 1930s that the term ‘gnome’ entered usage in England and after the Second World War their popularity grew and they entered the cultural cycle of chic, kitsch and retro.
 But was there something else to these diminutive garden helpers?
-Perhaps that cheeky beard-framed grin might be concealing a secret, and a rather large one at that.
+Perhaps that cheeky grin concealed a secret, and a rather large one at that.

 A replica of one of the gnomes Sir Charles brought back

-It seems to have all started far from Germany in both time and direction.
 In antiquity a Greek city called Lampsacus stood on the eastern side of the Hellespont.
-Needless to say it’s proximity to the coast made it rich through trade but also attracted the eyes of various conquerors, yet it was not any of them who was its most famous resident.
+Its proximity to the coast made it rich through trade but also attracted the eyes of various conquerors, yet it was not any of them who was its most famous resident.

 Priapus as hermes, from Pompeii.
 Both deities shared an association with boundaries.

-Priapus was won over with a promise from Lampsacus to make him guardian of their gardens and he existed as a rustic deity, watcher of crops, shepherds (and intriguingly sailors).
-His appearance shrieked with fecundity so was apt as a fertility god but also one who would watch over farms and gardens, defending their produce.
+Priapus was won over with a promise from Lampsacus to make him guardian of their gardens and he existed as a rustic deity, watcher of crops, shepherds and intriguingly sailors.
+In this context he still belonged as a god of fertility which makes sense given his appearance.

-His cult passed over to mainland Greece where he continued to guard over farm gardens, a 3rd century BCE poem by Leonidas of Tarentum in the 3rd century BCE reads as following:
+His cult passed over to mainland Greece where he continued to guard over farm gardens, a 3rd century BCE poem by Leonidas of Tarentum places him firmly in the context of a guardian deity.

 Here on the garden wall did Dinomenes set me up, wakeful Priapus, to guard his greens.
 But look, thief, how excited I am.
 And is this, you say, all for the sake of a few greens?
 For the sake of these few.

 The Roman epigrams formed a collection known as the Priapeia, numbering 95 in total and included Martial and Catullus.
 These often carried a similar warning to the epigram by Leonidas, but would go into explicit physiological detail in describing the exact punishment dealt by Priapus if you were caught scrumping in the garden he was guarding.
 I won’t recount them here but the Wikipedia entry contains one such example.
-These epigrams would most likely feature on the wooden image of Priapus placed in the Roman garden and here we start to encounter problems.
+These epigrams would most likely feature on the wooden image of Priapus placed in the Roman garden.

 This may have been the Roman interpretation of Priapus and here we meet another problem.
 Priapus was a guardian of a functioning garden which supplied families with food.
 However, in Rome he was often present in the luxurious gardens of the rich.
 These were not to sustain but to entertain.
-In poem 33 of the Priapeia the god bemoans that lack of nymphs he has to chase anymore, Uden argues that this is something of an allegory for the function of the garden in Rome.
-Priapus complains because the gardens he now occupies aren’t really gardens anymore, certainly not in the way he knew them to be.
+In poem 33 of the Priapeia the god bemoans that lack of nymphs he has to chase anymore.
+Uden argues that this is something of an allegory for the function of the garden in Rome.
+The garden had moved from a functional necessity to a trinket for the rich to showcase their wealth.

-To start with we have to consider the gnomes themselves, the garden gnome was called Gartenzwerg (‘garden dwarf’) by the Germans and from the outset the link to the earth was something crucial.
+The garden gnome was called Gartenzwerg (‘garden dwarf’) by the Germans.
 A Swiss alchemist in the 16th century called Paracelsus coined the term gnome from gnomos, deriving from the Greek for ‘earth-dweller’.
-And it’s to the ancient Greeks we need to turn back to.

-As mentioned earlier it was a Greek town which brought forward Priapus, but gnome-like characters featured all over the Aegean.
-The Dactyl’s were an archaic race of small phallic beings born to Gaia.
-There were Idean, Cretan and Rhodian versions of these creatures.
-All were associated with the earth, being master smithers and craftsmen.
-Out of the three the Ideans carry a further clue.
-The Ideans are named so as they were from Mount Ida in Turkey, in an area which was known in antiquity as Phrygia.
-This may not seem important until you look that the image below, recognise the hat?
-It’s called a Phrygian cap and is very similar to that of the garden gnome.
+Gnome-like characters featured all over the Aegean.
+The Dactyl’s were an archaic race of small phallic beings born to Gaia and were master blacksmiths.
+One variety of Dactyls came from Mount Ida in Turkey (specifically an area known in antiquity as Phrygia).
+This may not seem important until you look that the image below and specifically the hat.
+This type of headwear is called a Phrygian cap and is very similar to the type worn by garden gnomes.

 Fresco from Pompeii, the cap is not what you immediately notice..